Business Initiative Home

 1. No Limited Liability Protection

-Partnerships do not distinguish between business finances and personal property.
+Partnerships do not distinguish between business finances and personal property, which is one of the major partnership business disadvantages.

 Without any separation, your Partnership’s existence is completely dependent on you and your Partners’ active involvement in its daily operations.